A Global Curriculum

 Our play-based curriculum, Passport to Learning, is derived from the latest research, theory, and best practices in early child education.
 Through rich and thoughtful experiences, our children take on an adventure around the world as they learn developmentally appropriate skills and concepts.

-At Big Blue Marble Academy, we create a safe, loving environment that nurtures the growth and development of each child through our global curriculum.
+At Big Blue Marble Academy, we create a safe, loving environment that nurtures the growth and development of each child through our global curriculum, Passport to Learning.
 As we explore the globe with your child, we are preparing them for success in kindergarten and beyond.

 Through each month-long study, our children explore different countries and cultures.
 We celebrate the opportunity to teach children to honor our differences and appreciate the rich diversity of our communities and world.
 Prepared by our team of early childhood experts, our curriculum guides children through developmentally appropriate learning experiences using stories, books, music, movement and hands-on activities.